 The Implementation Recommendations Team ("IRT"), who suggested the creation of TMCH services, acknowledged motivating concerns of domain abuse, including cybersquatting (i.e., bad-faith registrations of trademarked names).
 Cybersquatting occurs when a registrant in bad faith registers a domain name that is identical or confusingly similar to a registered trademark.
 Cybersquatting domains receive web traffic when Internet users who intend to visit a trademark holder's website mistakenly enter the cybersquatting domain name.
-Cybersquatters may generate income from web traffic through a variety of means: the cybersquatting website may exclusively display advertisements, may forward the Internet user to a website that pays the referencing website (i.e., the cybersquatting website) for sending traffic to its website, may display a scam that deceives the Internet user into downloading malware/spyware, or may collect personal information from the Internet user through false "surveys," then misusing or selling that personal information.
+Cybersquatters may generate income from web traffic through a variety of means: the cybersquatting website may exclusively display advertisements, may forward the Internet user to a website that pays the referencing website (i.e., the cybersquatting website) for sending traffic to its website, may display a scam that deceives the Internet user into downloading malware/spyware, or may collect personal information.
 Additionally, cybersquatters sometimes attempt to sell domains to trademark holders for prices that may be seen as exorbitant by the trademark holder.

 Cybersquatting can have a serious economic impact on legitimate businesses by pre-empting domain name registration by trademark holders, disrupting market competition, and causing substantial confusions among consumers.
-Prior to the implementation of the TMCH, one group estimated that
+Prior to the implementation of the TMCH, one group estimated that cybersquatting cost brand owners \$1 billion every year due to a combination of diverted web traffic, loss of goodwill, and enforcement expenses.